p4lang/p4runtime/README.md

    change.
 After approval, the author would create a GitHub issue as well as a pull request against the specification that a key committer must review and approve.

+When updating the Protobuf files in a pull request, you will also need to update the generated Go files, which are hosted in this repository under [go/](go/).
+This can be done easily by running `./build/update_go.sh`, providing docker is installed and your user is part of the "docker" group (which means that the `docker` command can be executed without `sudo`).

 [P4 Slack Workspace]: https://p4-lang.slack.com/join/shared_invite/enQtODA0NzY4Mjc5MTExLTRlMWVmN2I5ZTY4MTAzMDI3MGQ1OTZjM2ZmM2Q1MWE2YzZjYTQ2ZWMyMGUyYjQ2ZmIxMjFjZDE4ZThiN2ZkZWI